Pre-Requisite: Computer Memory

 Cache Memory is a special very high-speed memory.
-The cache is a smaller and faster memory which stores copies of the data from frequently used main memory locations.
+The cache is a smaller and faster memory that stores copies of the data from frequently used main memory locations.
 There are various different independent caches in a CPU, which store instructions and data.
 The most important use of cache memory is that it is used to reduce the average time to access data from the main memory.

-Levels of memory:
+Levels of Memory

-It is a type of memory in which data is stored and accepted that are immediately stored in CPU.
-Most commonly used register is Accumulator, Program counter, Address Register, etc.
+- Level 1 or Register: It is a type of memory in which data is stored and accepted that are immediately stored in the CPU.
+The most commonly used register is Accumulator, Program counter, Address Register, etc.

-- Level 2 or Cache memory: It is the fastest memory which has faster access time where data is temporarily stored for faster access.
+- Level 2 or Cache memory: It is the fastest memory that has faster access time where data is temporarily stored for faster access.

-- Level 3 or Main Memory: It is the memory on which computer works currently.
+- Level 3 or Main Memory: It is the memory on which the computer works currently.
 It is small in size and once power is off data no longer stays in this memory.

-- Level 4 or Secondary Memory: It is external memory which is not as fast as main memory but data stays permanently in this memory.
+- Level 4 or Secondary Memory: It is external memory that is not as fast as the main memory but data stays permanently in this memory.

-When the processor needs to read or write a location in main memory, it first checks for a corresponding entry in the cache.
+When the processor needs to read or write a location in the main memory, it first checks for a corresponding entry in the cache.

 - If the processor does not find the memory location in the cache, a cache miss has occurred.
-For a cache miss, the cache allocates a new entry and copies in data from main memory, then the request is fulfilled from the contents of the cache.
+For a cache miss, the cache allocates a new entry and copies in data from the main memory, then the request is fulfilled from the contents of the cache.

 The performance of cache memory is frequently measured in terms of a quantity called Hit ratio.